December 10, 2016

 I crossed the line and was determined to see my time:

-It’s the fastest I’ve run since February (before I knew I was pregnant), but I’m determined to work on it and hope that I can at least get down to 26:XX in the not too distant future before aiming for a PB (sub 24:42).
+It’s the fastest I’ve run since February (before I knew I was pregnant), but I’m determined to work on it.
+I hope that I can at least get down to 26:XX in the not too distant future.
+After that, I’ll be aiming for a PB (sub 24:42).

 How’s your running going?
 Have you run a 5k PB this year?